The following is a passage from an essay that I wrote for a first year history course at the University of Guelph:

 I take a few points away from this passage above:

-- I seemed to have a relatively realistic view of war and its horrors, even at a time when I hadn’t seriously considered the ravages of war, nor visited anywhere beyond the Plains of Abraham that any significant battle had been fought.
+- I seemed to have a relatively realistic view of war and its horrors, even at a time when I hadn’t seriously considered the ravages of war, nor visited anywhere beyond the Plains of Abraham that a battle of any significance had been fought.

 - I wasn’t nearly as critical then as I was today – which is something that I definitely learned over the next 4 years of university.
 Today, I would never argue that the bombing of Nagasaki and Hiroshima was good because it saved Japanese lives in the big picture.
 I would also today give them separate treatment, as they were distinct events that occurred several days apart.